The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 iv Contracts with data intermediaries

-Contracts with data intermediaries should set out clearly the intermediaries' obligations, and include clauses relating to the retention period of the data and subsequent deletion or destruction, security arrangements, access and correction procedures, and audit rights of the organisation over the data intermediaries.
+Contracts with data intermediaries should set out clearly the intermediaries' obligations, and include clauses relating to the retention period of the data and its subsequent deletion or destruction, security arrangements, access and correction procedures, and audit rights of the organisation over the data intermediaries.
 Where a third party is engaged to collect data on an organisation's behalf, the contract should specify that the collection is conducted in compliance with the data protection provisions.

 v Employee data protection policy

-Employees should be notified of how their personal data may be collected, used or disclosed.
+Employees should be notified about how their personal data may be collected, used or disclosed.
 The mode of notification is not prescribed, and the employer may choose to inform the employee of these purposes via employment contracts, handbooks or notices on the company intranet.
 Consent is not required if the purpose is to manage or terminate the employment relationship; as an example, the company should notify employees that it may monitor network activities, including company emails, in the event of an audit or review.

 vi Retention and security of personal data

 Organisations should ensure that there are policies and processes in place to ensure that personal data are not kept longer than is necessary, and that there are adequate security measures in place to safeguard the personal data.
-An incident-response plan should also be created to ensure prompt responses to security breaches.
+An incident response plan should also be created to ensure prompt responses to security breaches.

 Discovery and disclosure

-The data protection provisions under the PDPA do not affect any rights or obligations under other laws.63 As such, where the law mandates disclosure of information that may include personal data, another law would prevail to the extent that it is inconsistent with the PDPA.
+The data protection provisions under the PDPA do not affect any rights or obligations under other laws.72 As such, where the law mandates disclosure of information that may include personal data, another law would prevail to the extent that it is inconsistent with the PDPA.
 For instance, the Prevention of Corruption Act imposes a legal duty on a person to disclose any information requested by the authorities.
 Under those circumstances, the legal obligation to disclose information would prevail over the data protection provisions.

 On an international scale, Singapore is active in providing legal assistance and in the sharing of information, particularly in respect of criminal matters.
 That said, the PDPC may not share any information with a foreign data protection body unless there is an undertaking in writing that it will comply with its terms in respect of the disclosed data.
-This obligation is mutual, and the PDPA also authorises the PDPC to enter into a similar undertaking required for a foreign data protection body where required.67
+This obligation is mutual, and the PDPA also authorises the PDPC to enter into a similar undertaking required for a foreign data protection body where required.75

 Public and private enforcement